Laragear/WebAuthn/README.md

 Attestation is the _ceremony_ to create WebAuthn Credentials.
 To create an Attestable Response that the user device can understand, use the `AttestationRequest::toCreate()` form request.

+For example, we can create our own `AttestationController` to create it.

 ```php
 // app\Http\Controllers\WebAuthn\AttestationController.php
 use Laragear\WebAuthn\Http\Requests\AttestationRequest;